 Fear Not, Cajun Country is Calling

-Known as Acadiana, because of the prevalence of Cajun peoples in the area (the word Cajun is an idiomatic rendering of the word “Acadian”), this low lying region is the largest provider of domestic seafood in the continental United States2 and produces more than a quarter of its domestic oil 3.
-The two industries co-existed amicably for many years until the events of April 20th, 2010.
+Known as Acadiana, because of the prevalence of Cajun peoples in the area (the word Cajun is an idiomatic rendering of the word “Acadian”), this low lying region is the largest provider of domestic seafood in the continental US2 and produces more than a quarter of its domestic oil 3.
+The two industries had co-existed amicably for years until the events of April 20th, 2010.

-The BP oil spill dumped 155 million gallons of crude into the Gulf, fouling the waters and killing tens of thousands of birds and marine mammals, as well as forcing fishing closures across more than 88,000 square miles 4.
-Thousands of fishermen lost their livelihoods.
+The BP oil spill dumped 155 million gallons of crude oil into the Gulf, fouling the waters and killing tens of thousands of birds and marine life, as well as forcing fishery closures across more than 88,000 square miles 4.
+Thousands of fishermen lost their jobs.

-BP responded with payouts designed to compensate victims for losses traceable to the spill but such generosity has done little to allay the long term effects of a crippled economy.
-A rebound in tourism is devoutly hoped for.
+BP responded with payouts designed to compensate victims for losses traceable to the spill, but such generosity has done little to allay the long term effects of a crippled economy.
+A rebound in tourism is fervently hoped for but long in coming.

 The Tabasco Factory Tour and Other Culinary Look-Sees

 The dining patio in front of the gift shop is the liveliest place in the whole arrangement.
-You may be tempted to tuck into another bowl of red beans and rice while you listen to the piped-in Cajun music, but hold your palate.
+You may be tempted to tuck into another bowl of red beans and rice while listening to the piped-in Cajun music, but hold your palate.
 Greater delights await.

 Morgan City: Dining with Family at Rita Maes

 Rice and Tabasco are common ingredients in Cajun cooking.
 When you add shrimp, you are most of the way to a good jambalaya, the signature dish of southern Louisiana.
-Step through the door of Rita Mae’s Kitchen in Morgan City and you’ll get the rest of the way.
+Step through the door of Rita Mae’s Kitchen in Morgan City and you’ll get the rest of the way there.

 The jambalaya at Rita Maes combines shrimp and andouille sausage with the holy trinity of celery, pepper and onions to conjure an authentic dish that’s hard to beat.
 Rita Maes is located in a modest residential home on a quiet tree-lined street.
 Dining there makes you feels like you are dining with family.
 They specialize in crawfish etouffe, shrimp po boys and red beans and rice.
 It’s a great stop for lunch.

 Afterwards, you might like to visit a shrimp processing facility.
 But no such luck.
-Many shrimp processing facilities, some of which once offered tours, are now closed and up for sale, victims of the spill.
+Many shrimp processing facilities are now closed and up for sale, victims of the spill.

 The “Mr. Charlie” Authentic Offshore Oil Rig Tour

-Ironically, BP still sponsors a website touting the safety and variety of Gulf Coast cuisine and implying that tours of shrimp processing facilities are available, but the links no longer work.
-What BP doesn’t promote is another tour in the region, one of a decidedly different nature and one you must see if you want to understand all sides of the disaster.
+Ironically, BP still sponsors a website touting the safety and variety of Gulf Coast cuisine and implies that tours of shrimp processing facilities are still available, but the links no longer work.
+What BP doesn’t promote is another tour in the region, one of a decidedly different nature and one you must see if you want to understand what happened here.